Silom/task-jade/README.md

 ##### output

-Glop for the destination of fonts.
+Glop for the destination of the html.

 ##### watch